opsani/servox/README.md

 The servo handles configuration of deeply nested attributes by building the environment variable mapping on the fly at assembly time.

 For convenience, the `servo` CLI utility automatically supports `.env` files for loading configuration and is already in the `.gitignore`.
 Interacting with the CLI is much cleaner if you drop in a dotenv file to avoid having to deal with the options to configure the optimizer.
+The `servo init` command will help set this up interactively.

 ### Connector Discovery